Bouhnosaure/awesome-doge/README.md

 _________________

 #### Desktop clients
 - [Dogecoin Core](https://github.com/dogecoin/dogecoin) is the official Dogecoin wallet mantained by the Dogecoin foundation.
-It's the full Dogecoin client and therefore takes up a lot of space as it downloads the full blockchain. if you want to setup it quickly use this  file [bootstrap.dat](https://www.reddit.com/r/dogecoin/comments/7p6f2m/dogecoin_bootstrapdat_torrent)
+It's the full Dogecoin client and therefore takes up a lot of space as it downloads the full blockchain. if you want to setup it quickly follow this quick tutorial on reddit [Dogecoin bootstrap.dat Torrent](https://www.reddit.com/r/dogecoin/comments/7p6f2m/dogecoin_bootstrapdat_torrent)

 #### Light wallets
 - [Multidoge](http://multidoge.org)